Elementary particle: Higgs boson

 Although the weak and electromagnetic forces appear quite different to us at everyday energies, the two forces are theorized to unify as a single electroweak force at high energies.
 This prediction was clearly confirmed by measurements of cross-sections for high-energy electron-proton scattering at the HERA collider at DESY.
 The differences at low energies is a consequence of the high masses of the W and Z bosons, which in turn are a consequence of the Higgs mechanism.
 Through the process of spontaneous symmetry breaking, the Higgs selects a special direction in electroweak space that causes three electroweak particles to become very heavy (the weak bosons) and one to remain with an undefined rest mass as it is always in motion (the photon).
 On 4 July 2012, after many years of experimentally searching for evidence of its existence, the Higgs boson was announced to have been observed at CERN's Large Hadron Collider.
 Peter Higgs who first posited the existence of the Higgs boson was present at the announcement.
 The Higgs boson is believed to have a mass of approximately 125 GeV/c2.
 The statistical significance of this discovery was reported as 5 sigma, which implies a certainty of roughly 99.99994%.
 In particle physics, this is the level of significance required to officially label experimental observations as a discovery.
-Research into the properties of the newly discovered particle continues.
+Research into the properties of the particle continues.